bucko909/powerpod/README.md

   * Make options to dump/restore profiles.
     * To raw.
     * To JSON (dump known fields).
-  * Get(?)/set trainer weights.
-Find a standard list of them; find out what they do?
   * Get/set intervals (for Newton).
 * New stuff:
   * Figure out how to put the device into various cal modes.